 Two historic buildings are in the ownership of the Council: Keppel's Column, a 35.5 metre high free standing Tuscan order column listed grade II, and Catcliffe Glassworks Cone a listed grade I conical structure dating from 1740, the earliest surviving example of its type in Western Europe.
-These buildings are closed to the public on safety grounds.
+The Catcliffe Glassworks Cone is closed to the public on safety grounds.